hackerdude/jiratotaskmanagers/README.md

 JIRA To Task managers is a set of scripts that you can schedule on your Mac, which create one task for each of your assigned JIRA tasks.
 You can use cron to "set it and forget it", and get back to *One Inbox Bliss*.

-If you're a coder, and you use a different (scriptable) task manager on your Mac, I invite you to code a backend (see below).
+If you're a coder, and you use a different (scriptable) task manager on your Mac, I invite you to code a destination (see below).
 JXA can be fun!

 ## Setting Up